currocam/IdentityByDescentDispersal.jl/manuscript/paper.md

 # Summary

 The population density and per-generation dispersal distance of an organism are central parameters in the study of evolution and ecology.
 The dispersal rate is particularly interesting for conservation management of fragmented or invasive species [@driscoll_trajectory_2014].
-There is a growing interest in developing statistical methods that exploit the increasingly available genetic data to estimate such quantities [@rousset_genetic_1997;@ringbauer_inferring_2017; @smith_dispersal_2023;@smith_dispersenn2_2023].
+There is a growing interest in developing statistical methods that exploit the increasingly available genetic data to estimate such quantities [@rousset_genetic_1997;@ringbauer_inferring_2017;@smith_dispersal_2023;@smith_dispersenn2_2023].

+The distribution of recent coalescent events between individuals in space can be used to estimate such quantities.
+Although they are not directly observable, we can study them through the distribution of identity-by-descent (IBD) blocks [@ringbauer_inferring_2017].
+Identity-by-descent blocks are segments of DNA that have been inherited from a common ancestor without being broken by recombination .
+Here we present `IdentityByDescentDispersal.jl`, a Julia package that allows us to estimate effective population densities and dispersal rates from the observed spatial patterns of identity-by-descent shared blocks.

 # Statement of need

 @ringbauer_inferring_2017 proposed an inference scheme that estimates effective population density and effective dispersal rate from shared identity-by-descent blocks.
 Despite their promising results, there is to this date no general-purpose software implementation of their method.

-In order to make the proposed inference scheme available to the broader audience of evolutionary biologists and conservation scientists, we present `IdentityByDescentDispersal.jl`, a Julia package with an efficient and easy-to-use implementation of the method.
-This package implements the core equations proposed by @ringbauer_inferring_2017 and can be used to perform maximum-likelihood estimation or Bayesian inference via a composite likelihood.
+In order to make the proposed inference scheme available to the broader audience of evolutionary biologists and conservation scientists, we present `IdentityByDescentDispersal.jl`, a Julia [@bezanson_julia_2017] package with an efficient and easy-to-use implementation of the method.
+This package implements the core equations proposed by @ringbauer_inferring_2017 and can be used to perform maximum-likelihood estimation (MLE) or Bayesian inference via a composite likelihood.

-In previous work, inference was restricted to a limited family of functions for the population effective density in the form $D_e(t) = Dt^{-\beta}$ for which the theory was analytically tractable.
+The original proposed inference was limited to a family of functions for the population effective density in the form $D_e(t) = Dt^{-\beta}$ for which the theory was analytically tractable.
 This implementation makes two major software contributions.
 First, it takes advantage of the powerful Julia ecosystem and the implementation of @geoga_fitting_2022 to provide an implementation of the composite-likelihood that is 100% compatible with automatic differentiation (AD), even with respect to $\beta$.
 Second, we also provide an AD-compatible interface to compute composite-likelihoods for arbitrary functions of $D_e(t)$ that we evaluate numerically via Gaussian quadrature rules.

 `IdentityByDescentDispersal.jl` is compatible with standard gradient-based parameter estimation software, which is typically more efficient and yields better convergence.
 It also enables the fitting of a broader range of population-density functions that might be more appropriate to capture the characteristics of the system.
-Because of these advantages and its intuitive interface, we believe it will encourage a broader audience to adopt the inference scheme proposed by @ringbauer_inferring_2017.
+Moreover, this package comes with a template to simulate synthetic datasets and a pipeline for end-to-end analysis from VCF files to final estimates.
+We believe it will encourage a broader audience to adopt the inference scheme proposed by @ringbauer_inferring_2017 and expand its applications.

 # Overview